Sonic Racing: CrossWorlds: Music

 Takahiro Kai acted as sound director and lead composer for CrossWorlds and composed the game's main theme, "Sonic Racing - Cross the Worlds", which features lyrics and vocals by James Bourne of Busted.
 The song "Get Higher" by Creepy Nuts appears in the game's credits.
 Other contributors to the soundtrack include Sega composers Tomoya Ohtani, Tae Fujimoto, Jun Senoue, Kanon Oguni, Iona Takashima, Satoshi Okamura, Hidekuni Horita, and Makoto Tokuyama, as well as guest musicians Riot, Giga, Tee Lopes, Zardonic, Camellia, Toriena, Nanobii, Aiobahn, and Laur.
 A set of five songs by Vocaloid musicians Kairiki Bear, cosMo@Bousou-P, Yunosuke, Ponchi♪, and Camellia are also featured in the game, with accompanying art and music videos released as part of a "Project Onsoku" collaboration between Sonic and Hatsune Miku.
-Additional songs by Crazy Raccoon, Inugami Korone, and Rejekun are planned to be added in future updates.
+Additional music tracks, including songs by Crazy Raccoon and Inugami Korone, have been added via free updates and paid downloadable content.